 NetSpend for Businesses

-Using prepaid debit cards for business might not be the most traditional method, but it could be the perfect solution for some companies.
+While using a prepaid debit Mastercard for business may not be the most conventional approach, it can be a suitable solution for certain companies.

 Using your NetSpend Card as a Savings Account